 Previously with ‘free movement’ rights, EU citizens did not need a work permit for the UK.
 However, that may change with Brexit, along with some type of permission to reside in the UK.
 Contractors who have been working in the UK long term may have a registration certificate or permanent residence document.
 This could help document the time spent, but that won’t guarantee a right to work post-Brexit.

 EU Contractors who have never worked in the UK will have to start ‘fresh’ under the new law and should be prepared to meet the criteria for a work visa/residency.
 One possibility could be the ‘start-up’ (previously ‘entrepreneur) visa, although it does require a significant investment of funds.

-If an EU contractor is intent on working in the UK in the future, one strategy would be to go and set up as a self-employed during the transition period while free movement still applies.
+If an EU contractor is intent on working in the UK in the future, one strategy would be to go and set up as a self-employed.
+This could be done during the transition period while free movement still applies.
 Then, they can navigate the new rules as they are finalized with at least some presence in the country.

 As before, non-EU citizens will need a work permit with a registered UK sponsor, which usually means an employer rather than a client, as many companies will be unwilling to take on that task for an independent contractor.
 Even so, if you change clients you also have to change sponsors for your work permit.

 If some aspect of Brexit retains the freedom to travel and work for EU citizens, those new rules are unlikely to be applied to non-EU citizens.
 There are ways to overcome this such as using an umbrella company registered in the UK to sponsor a work permit.